venitahagerty/ccpp-doc/CCPPtechnical/source/CCPPPreBuild.rst

 connects the host model with the :term:`CCPP-Physics` schemes (see :numref:`Figures %s <ccpp_dynamic_build>` and :numref:`%s <ccpp_static_build>`).
 This script must be run before compiling the :term:`CCPP-Physics` library and the host model cap.
 This may be done manually or as part of a host model build-time script.
 In the case of the SCM, ``ccpp_prebuild.py`` must be run manually, as it not incorporated in that model’s build system.
-In the case of NEMSfv3gfs, ``ccpp_prebuild.py`` can be run manually or automatically as a step in the build system.
+In the case of ufs-weather-model, ``ccpp_prebuild.py`` can be run manually or automatically as a step in the build system.

 The :term:`CCPP` *prebuild* script automates several tasks based on the information collected from the metadata